open-compass/MMBench-GUI/README.md

 ## 🪧 News

-* **2025.06.24** We have released the refactoring code for level1-GUI Content Understanding and level2-GUI Element Grounding tasks.
-Next, tasks of level3 and level4 will also be integrated into this codebase.
+* **2025.06.24** We have released the refactoring code for `L1-GUI Content Understanding` and `L2-GUI Element Grounding` tasks.
+Next, tasks of `L3-GUI Task Automation` and `L4-GUI Task Collaboration` will also be integrated into this codebase.
-* **2025.06.24** We have released the images and json files used in level1-GUI Content Understanding and level2-GUI Element Grounding tasks.
-Resources of level3 and level4 will be released in the next one or two weeks.
+* **2025.06.24** We have released the images and json files used in `L1-GUI Content Understanding` and `L2-GUI Element Grounding` tasks at [HuggingFace](https://huggingface.co/datasets/OpenGVLab/MMBench-GUI).

 ## Installation and Evaluation